mcmah309/containeryard/README.md

     - finalizer:
 ```

-The above example is of a `yard.yaml` file composes modules to create containerfiles.

 To build the Containerfiles defined in a `yard.yaml` file, simply run `yard build .`

 ## Declaring A Simple Module